 6. Recipient has a very strict spam filter

 Yes, it's possible too.
 Everything is set properly, but the recipient just has his incoming email settings too strict or incorrectly set.
+The good news is that when the recipient marks your emails as "Not Spam", it will be reflected in the future.

 7. Don't forget to set "alt text"

 All your images should have set the "alt text".
 It is the description that will be displayed if the recipient of your email has disabled images - they will see an empty field with the "alt text" instead of them.
 You can modify alt text directly in code or if you double click the image in editor, there is a field "Alternative text".
+SignatureSatori sets a default alternative text but it is better to introduce your own.

 I checked everything, but nothing has changed or I am not sure what to do.